StarMetro (bus service): History

 On December 3, 1973, the City of Tallahassee purchased the public transit system from Cities Transit Company, renamed it “Taltran” and began operating fixed-route transportation with a fleet of 21 buses and a fare of $0.30.
 Taltran and Florida State University started the Seminole Express that same year, providing transportation to, around, and from campus to surrounding areas in Tallahassee.

 In 1976, the city constructed an administration and maintenance building at 555 Appleyard Drive.
 The city began offering Dial-A-Ride service in 1984 and in 1986 completed construction of C.K.
 Steele Bus Plaza.

-In 2005, TalTran changed its name to StarMetro and launched a new erra called the "Reinaissance Project".
+In 2005, TalTran changed its name to StarMetro and launched a new era called the "Reinaissance Project".
 From 2006 to 2009, StarMetro implemented a series of system improvements, including new routes and stops, upgrades to existing stops, and GPS-enabled buses with live locations available in trip planning apps and on the Internet.
 Improvements at C.K.
 Steele Bus Plaza included minor renovations, free wireless internet, and the installation of information kiosks.

 In 2011, StarMetro implemented a complete route overhaul dubbed "Nova2010", which reduced the current system to 11 routes, of which only 4 were intended to meet at CK Steele Plaza.
 The routes ran at closer intervals than before while providing transfer points all over the city — no longer requiring all two-bus trips to transfer at CK Steele Plaza.
 The Nova2010 project was met with public backlash, with many patrons feeling dissatisfied with the level of public engagement.

-In 2012, The Federal Transit Administration awarded StarMetro over $5 million dollars from the Transit Investments for Greenhouse Gas and Energy Reduction (TIGGER) II grant to pursue electric buses.
+In 2012, The Federal Transit Administration awarded StarMetro over $5 million from the Transit Investments for Greenhouse Gas and Energy Reduction (TIGGER) II grant to pursue electric buses.
 StarMetro purchased five electric buses with this funding.

 In 2013, StarMetro sought public input and reverted to a hub-and-spoke system with all but one route (Live Oak) meeting at C.K.
 Steele Bus Plaza to facilitate transfers.
 In following years, StarMetro introduced FLEX, a form of neighborhood microtransit operating in two distinct areas.

-In 2017, StarMetro received a $1 million-dollar federal grant to purchase 15 new electric buses.
+In 2017, StarMetro received a $1 million federal grant to purchase 15 new electric buses.
 The city signed a 10-year contract with FSU and transitioned to a fully electric campus fleet in 2019.
 That same year, the STAR Program (Student Transportation for Academics and Responsibilities) codified a long-standing city policy that allowed K-12 students to ride free on public transportation.

 StarMetro installed a new fare collection system in 2020, which streamlined and enhanced payment options for customers, including a ticket vending machine, smart cards with eFares, and the ability to purchase fares using apps like Token Transit and Moovit.